modeFRONTIER for Calibration (mFC) toolbox is the new dedicated solution for fast, automated Model-Based Engine Calibration, included in modeFRONTIER.

 An efficient way to approach engine calibration is combining Model-Based Calibration (MBC) with an Hardware-in- the-loop (HIL) setup.

-With the two modeFRONTIER dedicated profiles the calibration experts perform the initial setup that can then be reused by test bench specialists, making license use efficient.
+With the three modeFRONTIER dedicated profiles the calibration experts perform the initial setup that can then be reused by test bench specialists, while ECU experts can easily generate optimal lookup tables to control engine functions.